dogweather/forkful/content/en/elixir/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV (Comma-Separated Values) files involves reading from and writing data to these files, a common necessity for tasks requiring data import/export or simple storage solutions.
-Programmers leverage this functionality for data interchange between systems, quick data editing, or for situations where a lightweight and easily manipulable data format is advantageous.

 ## How to:
 Elixir, with its powerful pattern matching and support for pipelining, can handle CSV files efficiently, even without third-party libraries.
 However, for more advanced needs, the `nimble_csv` library is a fast and straightforward choice.

 ### Reading a CSV File Without External Libraries
 You can read and parse a CSV file by using Elixir's built-in functions:

 ```elixir